 Sling TV was one of the first app-based streaming services to give subscribers the option of streaming live tv and on-demand titles over the internet.
 Sling is an online TV streaming service where subscribers have the option to pick whichever channels they want.
-A wholly-owned subsidiary of DISH Network, Sling TV has plenty of packages, pricing models, and discounts of which you can take advantage.
-If you’re one of the many out there thinking about cutting the cord, Sling TV is a great option where you’ll get a traditional TV experience for a competitive price.
-And unlike cable, you can cancel at any time.
+A wholly-owned subsidiary of DISH Network, Sling TV has plenty of packages, channels, pricing models, and discounts of which you can take advantage.
+If you’re one of the many out there thinking about cutting the cord, Sling TV is a great option where you’ll get a traditional TV experience and much more for a competitive price.
+And unlike some cable packages, you can cancel at any time.

-Sling TV works by streaming programming directly through your Wi-Fi.
-Once you sign up for a membership, just download the app and make sure you have a Wi-Fi connection to one of your devices to start watching.
+Once you sign up for a Sling TV membership, just download the app and make sure you have a Wi-Fi connection to one of your devices to start watching.

-Compared to other TV streaming services, Sling TV costs less than fuboTV ($55/mo.), Hulu + Live TV ($55/mo.), and YouTube TV ($50/mo.)
-You’ll also be pleased to know that Sling has several add-ons and features you can purchase to customize your plan.
-You can also find a free trial, learn how here.
+Compared to other TV streaming services, Sling TV costs less than fuboTV ($64.99/mo.), Hulu + Live TV ($64.99/mo.), and YouTube TV ($64.99/mo.)
+You’ll also be pleased to know that Sling has several add-ons and features you can purchase to customize your plan even more.

 |Sling Orange||Sling Blue||Sling Orange + Blue|

-If you fancy what you see with Sling Blue and Sling Orange, you can opt to go for both by subscribing to Sling Orange + Blue, which combines the Orange and Blue plans.
+If you like what you see with Sling Blue and Sling Orange, you can opt to go for both by subscribing to Sling Orange + Blue, which combines the Orange and Blue plans.
 Sling Orange + Blue also joins other features.
-For example, Sling Blue’s 3 simultaneous screens are added to Sling Orange’s 1 — so you can watch on 4 devices with Sling’s premium plan (one for channels included only in the Sling Orange plan and three for channels included only in the Sling Blue plan).
+For example, Sling Blue’s three simultaneous screens are added to Sling Orange’s one so you can watch on four devices with Sling’s premium plan (one for channels included only in the Sling Orange plan and three for channels included only in the Sling Blue plan).

 Sling Blue carries a few more news options like BBC America, FOX News, MSNBC, and Vice.
 Even though Sling Blue doesn’t carry ESPN, you’ll still be able to tune into sports action with FOX, FS1, NBC, NFL Network, and TNT.
 And as far as entertainment, you’ll be able to surf between BET, FX, truTV, and Paramount Network, and more.

-Showtime, Starz, and other premium ad-free channels are available a la carte for an additional cost per month.
+Showtime, STARZ, EPIX, and other premium ad-free channels are available á la carte for an additional cost per month.
 There are over 30 premium channels to choose from, starting at $3/mo.
-Showtime and Starz weigh in as the most expensive at $10/mo. and $9/mo. respectively.
-But you’ll receive a discount for $5/mo. in your first month for either.
+Showtime and Starz weigh in as the most expensive at $10/mo. and $9/mo. and EPIX costs $5/mo.
+But you’ll receive a discount of $6 per month. in your first month for either.
 Showtime features 9 channels, including Showtime 2, Showtime Beyond, and Showtime Women.
 Likewise, Starz offers 6 channels altogether.
 CineFest, EPIX, and CuriosityStream are a few other notable premium channels you can add to your subscription.

 Sling TV offers several add-ons.
 Unfortunately, some channel packages are only available to Sling Blue or Sling Orange subscribers.
 And with other add-on packages, the channels you get vary based on your primary service.